JCSDA-internal/soca/tutorial/README.md

 ```

 `tutorial_gridgen.sh` will create a file `soca_gridspec.nc` under
-`<path to build>/soca/tutorial/static/` that will be needed by all the other
+`./static/` that will be needed by all the other
 `soca` applications.

 `tutorial_bump_op` initializes a correlation operator using the NICAS method